AIA Ohio Honor Awards

 Each submission shall include the following:

-2. A one page letter of nomination from a member of AIA Ohio
+1. A one-page letter of nomination from any member in good standing of AIA Ohio

 The nominations may also include the following:

-1. A written statement (not to exceed four pages) illustrating the candidate’s impact on the profession through mentorship.
+1. A written statement illustrating the candidate’s impact on the profession through mentorship.
 Include a list of individuals whom the candidate has mentored.

-The nomination may also include up to four additional letters from individuals whom the candidate has mentored.
+The nomination may also include up to six letters from individuals whom the candidate has mentored as well as individuals who can speak to the broader impact of the candidate’s mentorship.
 Each letter shall not exceed one page.
 The authors of these letters shall have a direct understanding and knowledge of the candidate’s contributions to the profession through mentorship.

 Submission Format